COVID-19: FG, states, World Bank brainstorm on inclusive economic recovery agenda

 “As every country is dealing with varying degrees of the COVID-19 problem, the global economy is also confronting its sharpest reversal in generations, with nowhere to turn to for help.

-“The government has therefore set out funds for Agriculture and SMEs, but more funds are still needed to pull us out of recession; and that was why the intervention from World Bank $750million loan is a welcome opportunity for the government, especially the state governments who are the ultimate beneficiaries of this loan,’’ he said.
+“The government has therefore set out funds for Agriculture and SMEs, but more funds are still needed to pull us out of recession; and that was why the $750 million intervention loan from the World Bank is a welcome opportunity for the government, especially the state governments that are the ultimate beneficiaries of this loan,’’ he said.

 The Minister of Agriculture and Rural Development, Muhammad Nanono, while acknowledging the negative impacts of the pandemic listed efforts of his ministry to cushion the effects.

-Nanono called on committee members to pay attention to the design elements to ensure timely actaulisation of objectives and gave assurances of his ministry’s support.
+Nanono called on committee members to pay attention to the design elements to ensure timely actualisation of objectives and gave assurances of his ministry’s support.

 “This is intended to be disbursed through three Results Areas as programme for results at the states levels .

-He said that the World Bank had programmes for fiscal response of states and also programs for extensive discussions with states.
+He said that the World Bank had programmes for fiscal response of states and also programmes for extensive discussions with states.

 “Because this is a programme for results, we spent a lot of time clarifying what states are doing with designs of implementations and roles of ministries as to the roll out of programmes.